 - Also do look at putting in a roof vent at the same time - this will avoid the roof space over heating and provide useful ventilation to avoid damp.

-The 7th trick - stopping window heat transmission
+The 7th trick - stop window heat transmission

 Windows, as well as letting light in, also act as quite good heat or cold 'conductors' with the outside world.
 Both the glass and the frame of most windows readily conduct heat.
 Therefore you need to block or reduce this heat transfer into your living space if it proves to be a problem (which may not be the case if you have done all of the above).
 To be effective you need good quality thick curtains and a pelmet to stop the air cycling across the window by putting it in its own still blanket of air.
 The curtain needs to span the whole window and be tight in to the wall and go all the way down to the floor to stop the air cycling.
 Still air so 'trapped' will stop the heat or cold making its way into the property.
 Also the still air in itself will provide a degree of insulation.